Yosimaril/Komiku/README.md

     <h2>API</h2>
   </header>
   <p>The backend API supports various actions for user management, comic browsing, and social interactions.
 All requests are made using the <code>POST</code> method to a central endpoint with an <code>action</code> parameter.</p>
+  <p>The API server is also available as a Docker image on Docker Hub: <a href="https://hub.docker.com/repository/docker/yosimaril/komiku-api/general">yosimaril/komiku-api</a>.</p>

   <table>
     <thead>